shihab2209/shihab2209/README.md

 [![Instagram Badge](https://img.shields.io/badge/-Instagram-e4405f?style=flat-square&logo=Instagram&logoColor=white)](https://instagram.com/shihab2209/)

 ## 🌟 About Me

-- 🎨 I’m a code artist who loves painting with pixels.
+- 🎨 Passionate about coding.
-- 💻 Building cool stuff with code and a sprinkle of magic.
+- 🌍 Embracing the journey of continuous learning, connecting with the tech community, and collaborating on exciting projects.
 - 🚀 Constantly exploring new technologies and their quirky possibilities.